 Josh and his BAMF team cared about us.
 They were creating an interesting content, solving our problems, detailed guides with videos about how to get things done and they gave us their full support.

 It’s remarkably simple!

-Be the loyal and reliable friend to your potential customers.
-Show them with tangible evidences that you are better than your competitors.
+Be the most loyal and reliable „friend“ to your potential customers.
+Show them with material evidence that you are better than your competitors.

-- Identify your target audience biggest problems and find the solution.
+- Identify the biggest problem of your target audience and find the solution.

-- Solution convert to one immeasurable piece of content
+- Convert solution to one immeasurable piece of content

 - Reach out to your potential customers via Social Media (Not Emails.
-We create real and closer relationships via Social Media channels like Facebook or LinkedIn).
+We create real and closer relationships through Social Media channels like Facebook or LinkedIn).

 - Convert them to your trial customers.